 The next step is to twist each slip out of the potato and then put them in a glass of water in bright light but out of direct sun.
 After another two weeks, the slips will have roots.
 Now the slips are ready to be planted outside.
 If you have a short growing season, transplant the slips after they've become seedlings.

 If you want to keep things simple or you didn't give yourself enough time to grow your own slips, you can also order slips or buy them from garden centers.

 Plant the Slips

 When the roots have grown in, it's time to plant your slips in soil.
 Space them about 3 feet apart so there is room for each plant to expand beneath the soil.
 These plants do best in slightly acidic soil and don't like overly dense clay soil.
-If there is clay in your soil, aerate it.
+If there is clay in your soil, loosen it by incorporating organic matter into the planting area.
 Or consider planting the potatoes in raised beds so you can mix your own soil.